 Your teen’s study notes need to be written their own words.

 Simply copying text straight from a book won’t achieve anything at all.
-Your teen shouldn’t write anything down unless they understand it and can verbalise it easily.
+Your teen shouldn’t write anything down unless they understand it and can verbalize it easily.

-Study notes work best when they’re written in an organised manner.
+Study notes work best when they’re written in an organized manner.